|Degree Awarded:||Bachelor of Engineering (BEng)|

 - Subject to competition, candidates may be required to present averages/grades above the minimum.

-Second Year: The second year transition program is intended to help students who have failed or dropped the second year Fall courses MTH 312 and/or ELE 302 to stay in-phase with their classmates and still have a chance to be promoted to third year in the following academic year.
-This is accomplished by allowing such students to enrol in MTH 312 and/or ELE 302 in the Winter semester.
-The course MTH 312 will replace ELE 401 in the student's Winter timetable and ELE 302 will replace ELE 404.
-The student will then be able to take ELE 401 and/or ELE 404 in a condensed Spring/Summer semester (May-July).
+Second Year: The second year transition program is intended to help students who have failed or dropped the second year Fall courses MTH 425, MEC 323, and/or the second year Winter course MEC 311, to stay in-phase with their classmates and still have a chance to be promoted the third year in the following academic year.
+This is accomplished by allowing such students to enrol in MTH 425, MEC 323, and/or MEC 311 in the condensed Spring/Summer semester (May-July).

 Early Intervention Program